 Cultural Capital, Reconversion Strategy, and Scapes

 As suggested by Hannerz (1996), four typical mobile communities characterize the global cities: the economic upper class, poor migrants, tourists, and members of the artistic milieu.
 There is consequently a diversification of cultural lifestyles from the cosmopolitan ones generally associated with the elite, crosscutting long-standing cultural barriers, to people’s habits, which are often embedded in their specific national or ethnic groups (Kofman, 2005).
-The growth of gated communities and clear social, economic and cultural gaps, have accompanied this urban development process (Sassen, 1991).
-The global cities are places experiencing a “new age of extreme” (Massey, 2005, p.
+The global cities are places experiencing a “new age of extremes” (Massey, 2005, p.
 214) after a long process of homogenization during the twentieth century; places combining a mosaic of nationalities and educational groups, on which a segregation process is often based.
-The Bourdieusian approach to cultural capital is interesting in order to explore the cultural distinction of the elite from the rest of society in this new age of extreme, because it helps us to investigate the connection existing between the definition of the social space, the production of class, and the cultural practices in a given geographical context (Wacquant, 2018).
+The Bourdieusian approach to cultural capital is interesting in order to explore the cultural distinction of the elite from the rest of society in this new age of extremes.
 Cultural capital takes three main forms:

 The embodied state, i.e., in the form of long-lasting dispositions of the mind and body (also mentioned in other texts as the habitus and related to personal guidance at an earlier stage of life); the objectified state, in the form of cultural goods (pictures, books, dictionaries, instruments, machines, etc.) (…); and the institutionalized state, a form of objectification which must be set apart because, as (…) in the case of educational qualifications, it confers entirely original properties on the cultural capital which it is presumed to guarantee.
 (Bourdieu, 1986, p.
 17)